Calibration and Correctness of Language Models for Code: Related Work

-\citet{Li2019OperationalCD} investigate the calibration of Computer vision (CV) models from an operational perspective \ie the shift between training input and production inputs, presenting it as a software quality problem that can be addressed using Bayesian approaches. \citet{Minderer2021RevisitingTC} evaluate the calibration of at the time, state of the art CV models and find improved calibration with more recent models, notably those not using convolutions. \citet{Park2022OnTC} study the effect of the mixup technique~\cite{Zhang_Cisse_Dauphin_Lopez} on calibration in a natural language understanding (NLU) setting using older generation models (BERT and RoBERTa). \citet{Chen_Yuan_Cui_Liu_Ji_2023} investigate the calibration of pretrained language models on various NLP tasks, also using older generation models (RoBERTa and T5). \citet{Liang2023HolisticEO} introduce the HELM benchmark, which includes calibration as one of its seven metrics to evaluate language models in a natural language context.
+\citet{liOperationalCalibrationDebugging2020a} investigate the calibration of Computer vision (CV) models from an operational perspective \ie the shift between training input and production inputs, presenting it as a software quality problem that can be addressed using Bayesian approaches. \citet{mindererRevisitingCalibrationModern2021a} evaluate the calibration of at the time, state of the art CV models and find improved calibration with more recent models, notably those not using convolutions. \citet{parkCalibrationPretrainedLanguage2022a} study the effect of the mixup technique~\cite{zhangMixupEmpiricalRisk2018a} on calibration in a natural language understanding (NLU) setting using older generation models (BERT and RoBERTa). \citet{chenCloseLookCalibration2023b} investigate the calibration of pretrained language models on various NLP tasks, also using older generation models (RoBERTa and T5). \citet{bommasaniHolisticEvaluationLanguage2023} introduce the HELM benchmark, which includes calibration as one of its seven metrics to evaluate language models in a natural language context. \citet{lookleap} explored LM uncertainty with a range of techniques and tasks, including both NLP and function synthesis tasks.
+They evaluated using correlation measures, rather than focusing on calibration.
+They explore interesting sample-based and perturbation techniques which could be explored more for calibration on diverse SE tasks.
+Other work \cite{lever} has explored training an ML model that sees code and execution results to estimate correctness probabilities for solution reranking.
+For natural language question answering tasks, work has explored improving calibration by training a model to adjust token logits \cite{Liu2023LitCabLL}, and training a model from LLM hidden states specifically around the $ECE$ metric \cite{Liu2024EnhancingLM}.

-When suitably prompted, \citet{kadavath2022language} found that LLMs can output well-calibrated scores on whether their own answers are correct or not, \emph{viz.,} larger models ``know what they know''.
-While this work did investigate some function synthesis tasks (HumanEval \& an unpublished Python function dataset), they did so using only their private models, and ultimately focused on natural language tasks.~\citet{Key_Li_Ellis_2022} developed an approach that given a natural language problem description, produces a confidence score for a sampled candidate solution based on generated specifications, allowing them to judge whether the LLM can solve the problem at all.
+When suitably prompted, \citet{kadavathLanguageModelsMostly2022c} found that LLMs can output well-calibrated scores on whether their own answers are correct or not, \viz, larger models ``know what they know''.
+While this work did investigate some function synthesis tasks (\textsc{HumanEval} \& an unpublished Python function dataset), they did so using only their private models, and ultimately focused on natural language tasks.~\citet{keyTrustworthyNeuralProgram2023} developed an approach that given a natural language problem description, produces a confidence score for a sampled candidate solution based on generated specifications, allowing them to judge whether the LLM can solve the problem at all.
 Their metrics include calibration.
-Recent work has also explored calibration of software topics such as root cause analysis~\cite{zhang2023pace}.
+Recent work has also explored calibration of software topics such as root cause analysis~\cite{zhangPACELMPromptingAugmentation2023b}.